vsch/flexmark-java/README.md

 ### Latest Additions and Changes

 * Major reorganization and code cleanup of implementation for next version 0.60.0
-  * Formatter implementation is now part of code implementation in `flexmark` module
+  * Formatter implementation is now part of core implementation in `flexmark` module
   * Tests cleaned up to eliminate duplication and hacks
   * Test Util made reusable for other projects.
 Having markdown as the source code for tests is too convenient to have it only used for `flexmark-java` tests.